Delhi CM flags off 100 low floor, air-conditioned buses | Business

 Delhi CM flags off 100 low floor, air-conditioned buses

-The public transport bus fleet size at 6,900 has become the largest so far in Delhi, Chief Minister Arvind Kejriwal said on Friday after flagging off 100 low floor and air-conditioned buses at Rajghat depot here.
+The public transport bus fleet size has increased to an all time high of 6,900 in the city, Delhi Chief Minister Arvind Kejriwal said on Friday after flagging off 100 low floor and air-conditioned buses at Rajghat depot here.

 - Country: